rodolfoocampo/cybird/README.md

 ### A smart house for selective feeding of native species and bird monitoring.

+This bird house uses a mechanical bird feeder connected to an AI-enabled camera that detects and classifies birds, and feeds only selected species.
+It also records observations and provides an interactive data dashboard of bird visits.

-This project was created as a part of the [3Ai](https://3ainstitute.org/) masters program at the Australian National University, where we study the development of safe, sustainable and responsible AI-enabled cyberphysical systems.
+The project was created as a part of the [3Ai](https://3ainstitute.org/) masters program at the Australian National University, and is an extension of the Smart Bird Feeder by Google Coral.
+At [3Ai](https://3ainstitute.org/) we study how to develop safe, sustainable and responsible AI-enabled cyberphysical systems, and this we built this project as a way to explore those questions within the environmental cyberphysical systems space.

-Our aim is to create a project that can bring humans closer to nature, enable safe bird feeding through selective, non-invasive species feeding and promote involvement in citizen science to generate data on urban birds.
+The aim of the system to bring humans closer to wildlife in their backyard and gather data on urban bird populations by engaging people on citizen science.

-To run the project, you will need:
+To replicate this project, you will need:

 - Raspberry Pi 3
 - Edge TPU